abhisheksena/Optimal_resource/README.md

-### MATLAB scripts for generating the figures presented in the manuscript "Quantification of optimal resource allocation strategies for controlling epidemics"
+### MATLAB scripts for supporting the results presented in the manuscript "Quantification of optimal resource allocation strategies for controlling epidemics"